 If you itemize your deductions on Form 1040 or 1040-SR, Schedule A, you may be able to deduct expenses you paid for medical care – including dental – for yourself, your spouse, and your dependents.
-You may deduct only the amount by which your total medical care expenses for the year exceed 10% of your adjusted gross income for all taxpayers.
+You may only deduct the total medical care expenses for the year that exceeds 7.5% of your adjusted gross income.
 You do this calculation on Form 1040 or 1040-SR, Schedule A in computing the amount deductible.

 Examples of Medical and Dental Payments you CAN deduct: